DeepNikita/Bank-Churn-Analysis-And-Prediction/README.md

 # Bank-Churn-Analysis-And-Prediction
 BANK CHURN ANALYSIS AND PREDICTION

 Domain - Python And Machine Learning [ used EDA technique and machine learning algorithms for predictions]

 Objective :- Identify factors contributing to customer churn and Utilize machine learning algorithms and predictive analytics to forecast potential churn, allowing proactive measures to be taken to prevent it.

+<< The accuracy rate of customer churn prediction is 80.45% >>

 About the Dataset :-  The dataset has 12 columns

   >> customer_id: This is the customers’ unique id which identifies them.

   >> credit_score: this is the rating of the customer's credit Score.